shiitake/AzureThrottling/README.md

 AzureThrottling
 ===============

-This is pretty simple JavaScript that can be used to determine what your Azure SQL DB throttling code means.
+This is pretty simple html page that uses JavaScript to determine what your Azure SQL DB throttling code means.

 Specifically:
 1. The throttle mode